-- We are currently working on a school charter that helps to develop a clear ethos for Clyst Vale.
+- We have a school charter (see below) that helps to develop a clear ethos for Clyst Vale.

 - We have many brilliant displays across the school to show off the work of our students and to encourage them to think about being part of a RRS.